- 1 How do you cut and eat pears?

 Avoid peeling pears, peaches and plums Peach, pear and plum skin each have a lot of fibre, nutrients and antioxidants.
 Find out more painless ways to increase your dietary fibre.

-How do you cut pears for salad?
+How do you cut a 1 year old pear?

 Which is healthier apple or pear?